 Stoneman argues that the two civilizations influenced each other in the arts and philosophy, but as he points out “in many ways the influence primarily went the other way, from India to the Greeks, although of course, there are many instances where Greek influences are very perceptible.”

-“The chief ways are in painting and sculpture,” the researcher says.
+“This happened chiefly in painting and sculpture,” the researcher says.
 He relates that large-scale sculpture began to be created in the city of Mathura in the third century BC, and about two centuries later, another school of sculptural art, heavily influenced by Hellenistic models, developed in Gandhara in today’s northern Pakistan.

 Art is “most important, evident” Ancient Greek influence on India